Mass Cultural Council logo

 Based on feedback from the community, grant funding will be prioritized based on the proposal review criteria listed below.

-• Specific Aims: Objectives clearly stated in list or summary form, with the project’s benefit to the Brookline community in mind.
+Specific Aims: State your objectives clearly in list or summary form, with the project’s benefit to the Brookline community in mind.

-• Timeline and Confirmed Venue: Overview of key dates and venue: either the venue or the participating artist(s) must be Brookline based.
-Due to COVID19, virtual activities and events are permissible but there is a strong preference for these to be associated with Brookline organizations.
+Timeline and Confirmed Venue: Include an overview of key dates and venue: either the venue or the participating artist(s) must be Brookline based.
+Hybrid activities and events (combining both virtual and in-person participation) are permissible as long as they are associated with Brookline organizations.
+Priority will be given to applications where the event/program location and date has already been approved and a letter of confirmation is submitted from the venue.

-• Marketing Plan: How you plan to market and communicate your event.
-Promotion of both virtual and non-virtual activities and events should target and attract Brookline audiences.
+Marketing Plan: Describe how you plan to market and communicate your event.
+Promotion of all activities and events (in person and hybrid) should target and attract Brookline audiences.

-• Budget: Clear indication of costs associated with the project and any funding beyond a grant from Brookline; if either the venue or performing artist(s) is/are not in or from Brookline, or if callaborating with separate Brookline artists, clearly delineate the cost(s) associated with the Brookline-based portion of the project.
+Budget: Provide a realistic budget indicating costs associated with the project and noting that the BCA is not the sole source of funding; if either the venue or artist(s) is/are not in or from Brookline, or if collaborating with separate Brookline artists, clearly delineate the cost(s) associated with the Brookline-based portion of the project.

 Funding:

-• Applicants may apply for funding projects that will be completed during the calendar year following the application deadline.
+● Applicants may apply for funding for projects that will be completed during the calendar year following the application deadline.

-• Any individual or organization may be funded for a maximum of three consecutive years.
+● Any individual or organization may only be funded for a maximum of three consecutive years.
+Applications may be submitted again in the fifth year.

 How Grant Recipients Are Paid